microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/indexing-api-overview.md

 ## <a name="known-limitations"></a>Limitações conhecidas

-Os seguintes são limitações conhecidas atuais:
+A seguir estão as limitações conhecidas atuais:

 - As organizações estão limitadas a um máximo de 10 conexões.
 - Somente as identidades do Azure Active Directory são compatíveis.